 Housing and Property Disputes

 He regularly advises on commercial and residential property disputes.
 The residential housing matters have included boundary disputes and applications under the Trusts of Land and Appointment of Trustees Act 1996.
-Marcus is experienced in assisting clients that wish to bring or challenge claims for adverse possession, the registration of easements or other issues with entries on the register before the Land Registration division of the First-tier Tribunal (Property Chamber).
+Marcus is experienced in assisting clients that wish to bring or challenge claims for adverse possession, the registration of easements or other issues with entries on the register before the Land Registration division of the First-tier Tribunal and County Court.
 On the commercial side, claims have considered the status of business leases as well as resolving complex contractual High Court disputes arising from large scale property investment.

 Costs and Detailed Assessment

 Marcus is experienced in acting for clients at the Senior Courts Costs Office at the Royal Courts of Justice on complex and high value detailed assessments as well as county court costs assessments.
 He can provide cogent and straightforward advice on the CPR regime post-Mitchell and Denton including budgeting, costs capping and costs management.

 Areas of criminal law expertise include: